Herdora/chisel/docs/contact.md

 ## 🎉 Thank You!

-Thank you for being part of the Chisel community!
+Thank you for being part of the Keys & Caches community!
 Whether you're:

 - 🚀 Building amazing ML models
 - 🐛 Reporting bugs to help us improve